Arduino Clap Switch with LED and Relay Using Sound Sensor

 A bulb connects with a 5V relay module’s NO pin and NC pin.

-warning signWaring
+warning signWarning

 This board interfaces with a high-voltage AC supply.
 Improper or incorrect use may result in serious injury or death.
 As a result, it is intended for people who are familiar with and knowledgeable about HIGH AC voltage.